WHY A MEDITATION RETREAT CENTER?

 Trying to squeeze time into an already full schedule and creating conditions at home for a regular practice can take years.
 Establishing them on a retreat is easier.
 You go back home and re-engineer your life in a new way.

 WHY IS THE N.A.T.U.R.E.
-CENTER PRIMARILY FOCUSED ON SERVING PEOPLE OF COLOR AND UNDERSERVED POPULATIONS?
+CENTER PRIMARILY FOCUSED ON SERVING HISTORICALLY UNDERSERVED POPULATIONS LIKE BLACK AMERICANS?

-The yoga community neglects people of color who are, ironically, the very people who need healing the most.
+The yoga community neglects those who are not from the dominant group in our society, ironically, the very people who need healing the most.
 Wellness is a right, but is viewed (and marketed) as a luxury.
 N.A.T.U.R.E. will offer a sliding-scale model whereby at least 50% of the participants at any given retreat will be offered a residency at no cost.

 Studies have shown that people from marginalized communities who regularly experience discrimination are much more stressed out than the majority population.
 And it’s the kind of stress that has long-lasting physical and mental effects.
 For example, the Study of Women’s Health Across the Nation (SWAN) estimated that Black women are 7.5 years biologically older than white women, and 27 percent of that difference arises from the stress and poverty that comes with being a Black woman in America.